-I have been provided with an advance copy of the new Legend of the Five Rings book The Night Parade of 100 Demons by Marie Brennan, published by Aconyte Books, so here is the honest review I promised in exchange for the book.
+I have been provided with an advance copy of the new Xavier’s Institute anthology School of X edited by Gwendolyn Nix, and published by Aconyte Books, so here is the honest review I promised in exchange for the book.

 So here is an important disclaimer which is always important to put out there first.
 I have a casual work contact with Asmodee to demonstrate board games for them in stores and at conventions.
 Asmodee being the parent company of Aconyte the publisher.